D-Robotics-AI-Lab/DOSOD/README.md

 ### 4.1 On X86 PC (CPU or NVIDIA RTX 4090)

 * Step 0: (Optional) environment setup.
-If you already use `Part 3` setup the environment, skip this setup.
+If you already use `Part 3` setup the environment, skip this step.

 ```shell
 # download docker image and load